-Understanding the LASIK procedure and the process is important.
-We give the Minneapolis and the greater Minnesota areas premier LASIK Surgery services.
-We commend you for doing your research and asking all the right questions!
+We are the Minneapolis and greater Minnesota areas premier LASIK eye surgery services.
+Understanding the laser eye surgery procedure and the process is important, and we commend you for doing your research and asking all the right questions!

-Below you’ll find some of our commonly asked questions in regards to LASIK and Refractive Surgery, but please don’t hesitate to reach out if you don’t find the information you’re seeking.
+Below you’ll find some of our commonly asked questions in regards to laser and refractive surgery, but please don’t hesitate to reach out if you don’t find the information you’re seeking.
 Our Refractive Coordinators would be happy to talk you through everything and answer your questions!
 You can reach our LASIK experts at (952) 888-5800.

-The success of LASIK depends largely on the skills and experience of the surgeon.
-A qualified surgeon should meet the following basic criteria: board certification by the American Board of Ophthalmology, advanced training in cornea and refractive surgery, experience with a prominent ophthalmology practice, experience performing LASIK and refractive surgical procedures, and the ability to help patients understand potential outcomes and complications.
-While the proliferation of LASIK ad campaigns may tempt price-conscious consumers, remember this: LASIK is a lifetime investment.
+The success of refractive surgery depends largely on the skills and experience of the surgeon.
+A qualified surgeon should meet the following basic criteria: board-certification by the American Board of Ophthalmology, advanced training in cornea and refractive surgery, experience with a prominent ophthalmology practice, experience performing refractive procedures, and the ability to help patients understand potential outcomes and complications.
+While the proliferation of ad campaigns may tempt price-conscious consumers, remember this: laser eye surgery is a lifetime investment.
 Taking the time to research the credentials and experience of the surgeon is important in achieving the best results.

 The procedure takes 5-7 minutes per eye and is performed under topical anesthesia.
 The IntraLase all-laser method includes using a femtosecond laser to create a corneal flap.
 Once the flap is lifted by your surgeon, a secondary laser (the VISX Excimer Laser) uses a cold light beam to sculpt the cornea’s surface to the desired shape, correcting nearsightedness, farsightedness and/or astigmatism.
 The flap is laid back into position by your doctor and kept in place by natural suction – no sutures needed.
 Eye drops are used and plastic shields are placed over the eyes to protect them until the following day.
 Results are almost immediate, with minimum discomfort during the first 24-hour period.

 The cornea is easily numbed with eye drops during the procedure.
-Most patients say they have little to no discomfort both during and after LASIK.
+Most patients say they have little to no discomfort both during and after surgery.

 Recovery is fast.
 The first couple of hours after surgery, your eye may feel somewhat irritated, with a burning sensation and some tearing.
 Vision is typically blurry during this time.
 We recommend you go home and nap for a couple of hours following surgery in order to rest your eyes.
 After several hours, the irritation goes away and the vision begins to clear.
 The day after surgery, most irritating sensations are completely gone and vision is remarkably clear.